 This is about polydactyl cat record holders.
 I’ve heard of three polydactyl cats, one of which, Jake, is the world record holder.
 He has been the world record holder for at least 10 years.
 Although, I don’t know whether Jake is alive at the date of this post.
 This record must apply to living or deceased cats I would have thought.
 The record is not restricted to just living polydactyl cats.
 That’s my interpretation of the Guinness World Records.
 Jake’s toes were counted by a veterinarian on 28 September 2002.
 Jake lives or lived in Bonfield, Ontario, Canada.
 His human caregivers are or were Michelle and Paul Contant.
 The toes were counted on September 24, 2002.
 Each toe had or has its own claw, pad and bone structure.
 Jake is or was a male ginger tabby cat.

-This is about polydactyl cat record holders.
-I know of three polydactyl cats, one of which is the world record holder.
-His name is Jake and he has 28 toes, 7 on each paw, a nice simple bit of maths.
+Depending on whether Jake is still alive, he has/had 28 toes, 7 on each paw, a nice simple bit of maths.
 But what about some national champions?
-Well I am not sure.
+Well, I am not sure.
 But I would have thought 26 toes would get a cat a national championship.
 And I don’t think a cat can have 27 toes because that would mean one paw having 6 toes and the other 3 having 7 toes and I think that there has to be a symmetry (i.e. the same number of toes on each of the back or each of the front paws).
-If I am wrong I’ll stand being corrected.
+If I am wrong, I’ll stand being corrected.